Sicc2201/IQ-stageE2023/README.md

 ## Usage

-Note that Linux paths use "/" and windows paths use "\".
+Note that Linux paths use "/" and windows paths use "\\".
 So when you need to run a command keep that in mind

 ### Run premade algorithms
 1. Make sure your working directory is Qiskit-Project and your venv is activated (see installation)
-2. Execute one of the python scripts in the "PythonScript" directory.
+2. Execute one of the python scripts in the "PythonScripts" directory.
 For example:
 ```
 python PythonScripts\Grover.py
 ```